junyuangu/csye6225-spring2018/infrastructure/aws/cloudformation/README.md

     The cloudFormation template for this stack

-Very Important: In assignment9, when switch to another region(like us-east-2), please remember 3 things:
+Very Important: In assignment9, when switch to another region(like us-east-2), please remember these things:
 1. create a lambda function according to lambda funciton name in the json template.
 2. certificate the domain in certificate manager, and update it in the application json template.
 Notice! the us-east-1 ACM arn is